Temavrix/NexaView/README.md

 ```
+ANNOUNCEMENT:-
+Going forward ComDash will been renamed to NexaView
+as part of our larger rebranding initiative.
+As for the project's future: Our Resources at Temavrix are diverted
+to other new projects so NexaView will be recieving updates less
+often.

 NexaView Changelogs:-
-1. Announcement: Going forward ComDash will been renamed to NexaView
-   as part of our larger rebranding initiative.
-2. Project's Future: Our Resources at Temavrix are diverted to other new
-   projects so NexaView will be recieving updates less often.
-3. Mobile Support: Our Team at Temavrix will continue to work on the
+1. Mobile Support: Our Team at Temavrix Have Bought Native Mobile
-   mobile application development of this project as the foundation
-   has been set in our current codebase.
-4. Bug fixes, code improvements and logo has been changed on tab icons.
+   Support with the help of TailwindCSS.
+2. Relogin Issues: Now even after reloading or closing the browser
+   you won't have to re-login.
+3. Task Card: Individual tasks are now padded to display
+   seperatedly for ease of viewing.
+4. News Card: News now loads on login (or) entering the dashboard.
+5. Bug fixes, Code and Aesthetic improvements as usual

 Code Checks Manifest:-
 All Checks Status: ✅